What Story Element is Developed in the Excerpt

 Consider this brief excerpt:

 *“Marcus stared at the letter in his hands, his fingers tracing the unfamiliar handwriting.
-Think about it: he hesitated, then slipped it into his jacket pocket.
-Because of that, the envelope was postmarked from the city where his father had vanished five years ago.
+The envelope was postmarked from the city where his father had vanished five years ago.
+He hesitated, then slipped it into his jacket pocket.
 Tomorrow, he would leave for the airport.

 - Character: Marcus’s hesitation and determination suggest courage and emotional complexity.